Trentino-Alto Adige: Hiking and Eating in Northern Italy

 We began the week hiking from Baita Socina to Lake Cohel, and to finish it off we started from the same point but continued up the mountain towards Rifugio Doss dei Cembri, at an altitude of almost 2500 metres.
 Sometimes, mountain weather brings sun and blue skies and other times, fog covering our path.
 While it hides the panoramic view, which might not be everyone’s cup of tea, look at it as a moment to make lemonade out of the lemons life occasionally gives us.
 The mysterious atmosphere leaves room for the imagination to see creatures hiding in the mist.

 The mountainous weather can feature snow adventures in summer, and it is not every day you are able to have a snowball fight in mid June.
 Even though the snow is slowly melting, it is not yet ready to leave completely.
-While the rifugio is closed before the season commences, it provides a perfect stop for another picnic before heading for the glacier, where the more strenuous hike towards Pejo 3000 starts for the more experienced hikers.
+While the rifugio is closed before the season commences, it provides a perfect stop for another picnic before heading for the glacier.
+There the more strenuous hike towards Pejo 3000 starts for the more experienced hikers.
 As I acquainted myself with this country, the temperatures of the trip brought me right back to my North European heritage and its variable weather.
 The prepared adventurer makes sure to have an extra pair of socks, long pants, and a couple of layers of warm sweaters in the backpack.

 An Off-season Hiking Experience in Northern Italy